Chuo-ku Tourism Association Official Blog

 CIMG7545.jpg

-Who made the "snowman"?
-Against the backdrop of St. Luke's Tower.
+Who created the Snowman?
+St. Luke's Tower in the background.
 It's a picture.

 CIMG7546.jpg